Rubik3x3/AutoClicker/README.md

 # AutoClicker
-AutoClicker with Python and Pyautogui.
+Auto Clicker with Python and Pyautogui.